• Skip to primary navigation

 Nut Free Bliss Balls

-These Nut Free Bliss Balls contain only six ingredients and are deliciously moist, sweet, full of texture with chocolate and coconut flavours.
+These No Nut Protein Bliss Balls contain only six ingredients and are chewy, sweet, and full of texture with chocolate and coconut flavors.

 Course Snack